delphix/createDelphixOSUser-Oracle-Linux/README.md

 # createDelphixOSUser-Oracle-Linux
 Bash Script for getting an Oracle Source or Target ready for Delphix

-Run the script with flag -? for usage.
+Run the script with flag -h for usage.